Afghanistan marks 1 year since Taliban seizure as woes mount

 “A regime that tramples on human rights cannot under any circumstances be recognized,” she said in a statement.
 “But we must not forget the people in Afghanistan, even a year after the Taliban takeover.”

 Faiez reported from Islamabad.
+Associated Press writer Munir Ahmed in Islamabad contributed.